Best Restaurants in Budva 2026: Seafood, Old Town & Local Grills

 Porto Restaurant

-One of the most consistently recommended seafood restaurants in Budva — situated on the harbour with views over the bay.
-Known for fresh grilled fish, scampi, and a good wine selection.
-The terrace setting makes it a natural choice for a longer dinner.
+One of the most consistently recommended seafood restaurants in Budva — situated on the harbour with views over the marina and bay.
+Known for fresh grilled fish (priced by weight, typically €40–55/kg for sea bass or sea bream), scampi, and a solid wine selection featuring Montenegrin producers like Plantaze and Sipcanik.
+The terrace setting makes it a natural choice for a longer dinner, particularly at sunset.
+The fish is displayed on ice at the entrance — you can choose your own before it goes to the grill.

-- Grilled fish: €20–28
+- Grilled fish: €20–28 per portion (or by weight)

 - Scampi main: €22–32